Ok, In Part 3 and Part 4, now outlined two concepts:

 Such as these:

 That’s how I think about rate of learning by humans.
 And by humans using digital tools.
-Both individually, in teams, in enterprises and in industries.
+Individually, in teams, in enterprises and across industries.

 And this is a good framework for comparison because how humans learn is pretty understandable.

-And I outlined the inputs and outputs that matter.
-The x and y axis of the below graphic have the KPIs for human learning you should track.
+I also outlined the inputs and outputs that matter.
+The x and y axis of the below graphic have the KPIs for human learning you can track.

 On the x axis, we can see the experience inputs that usually matter: